European Tour 2013: Céline... une seule fois

-Although not officially a part of the Sans attendre Tour, Dion performed for one night only in front of 42,495 spectators in Quebec City on the Plains of Abraham, on 27 July 2013.
-Céline... une seule fois marked Dion's second official public concert outside of Las Vegas since her second residency began in March 2011; the first was in 2012 at the Jamaica Jazz and Blues Festival.
-This also marked her second show on the Plains of Abraham, the first being Céline sur les Plaines in 2008, celebrating Quebec's 400th Anniversary.
-Unlike the 2008 show, there were no special guests, meaning the show focused on Dion and her repertoire.
-It was also reported that the show would feature a setlist containing 80% French and 20% English songs (a ratio not seen since the D'eux Tour), with songs from Incognito (1987) through to Sans attendre (2012).
+Although not officially part of the European Tour 2013, Dion performed for one night only in front of 42,495 spectators in Quebec City on the Plains of Abraham on 27 July 2013.
+Céline... une seule fois marked Dion's second official public concert outside Las Vegas since her second residency began in March 2011; the first was in 2012 at the Jamaica Jazz and Blues Festival.
+It was also her second show on the Plains of Abraham, following Céline sur les Plaines in 2008, which celebrated Quebec's 400th anniversary.
+Unlike the 2008 concert, there were no guest performers, so the show focused entirely on Dion and her catalogue.
+Reports indicated that the setlist would include roughly eighty percent French material and 20 percent English material, a balance not seen since the D'eux Tour, with selections ranging from Incognito (1987) to Sans attendre (2012).

-On 24 May 2013, the setlist for the show was revealed.
-The setlist included six new songs from the album Sans attendre, as well as six songs that had not been performed since either the Millennium Concert or the Let's Talk About Love Tour in 1999.
-The rest of the setlist featured the same French songs previously performed in the 2008-2009 Taking Chances World Tour (with the exception of "Et s'il n'en restait qu'une (je serais celle-là)"), as well as English selections from Dion's current Las Vegas show, Celine.
-Despite the reports claiming the setlist would cover Dion's entire French career, there were no songs from the albums 1 fille & 4 types or D'elles.
-New recordings from the 2005 greatest hits compilation, On ne change pas, were also not included, meaning there was no material from the decade 2000–2009.

-At a press conference before the show, it was reported that the European Sans attendre Tour concerts in November and December 2013 would feature a similar setlist to Céline... une seule fois.
+On 24 May 2013, the setlist for the concert was revealed.
+It included six new songs from Sans attendre and six songs not performed since either the Millennium Concert or the Let's Talk About Love World Tour in 1999.
+The remaining selections consisted of French songs performed during the 2008–2009 Taking Chances World Tour (except for "Et s'il n'en restait qu'une (je serais celle-là)") and English songs from Dion's Las Vegas show, Celine.
+Despite early reports suggesting a retrospective of her entire French‑language career, no songs from 1 fille & 4 types or D'elles were included, and none of the new recordings from the 2005 compilation On ne change pas appeared, meaning there was no material from the decade 2000–2009.
+At a press conference before the concert, it was stated that the European tour dates in November and December 2013 would use a similar setlist to Céline... une seule fois.

-The actual setlist performed in Quebec differed slightly to the one published before the event.
-"Ce n'était qu'un rêve" was performed a cappella as an introduction, and the title track from Dion's upcoming English album, "Loved Me Back to Life", was also added at the end of the show.
-"J'irai où tu iras" was performed earlier than initially planned, and the song "Bozo" was performed after this.
-Out of respect for the victims of the recent Lac-Mégantic derailment, the song "Regarde-moi" was not performed, as its lyrics refer to a train going out of control.
-"Rolling in the Deep" and "The Prayer" were not performed either.
+The setlist performed in Quebec differed slightly from the one published beforehand.
+"Ce n'était qu'un rêve" was sung a cappella as an introduction, and the title track from Dion's upcoming English album, "Loved Me Back to Life", was added at the end of the show.
+"J'irai où tu iras" appeared earlier than planned, followed by "Bozo".
+Out of respect for the victims of the recent Lac-Mégantic derailment, "Regarde-moi" was removed because its lyrics refer to a train going out of control.
+"Rolling in the Deep" and "The Prayer" were also not performed.
+Jean-Marc Couture opened for Dion in Quebec City and later joined her on "J'irai où tu iras".